variantstudios/intelligentinvestingllc.com/_posts/2018-01-09---click-here-to-calculate-how-the-new-2018-tax-bill-will-impact-you--.md

 ---

-The average family of 4, making $125,000 could save $1,000 - $4,000 per year with the new tax bill.
+The average family of 4, making $100,000/year could save $1,000 - $4,000 annually with the new tax bill.

 [**CALCULATE YOUR TAX SAVINGS HERE**]( https://brian605.typeform.com/to/S03Eer)<br>